 Originating from the creamy white flowers of New Zealand's Tawari trees, this honey has a golden color and a creamy butterscotch flavour.
 So subtle and mild, it's a perfect chef choice for topping desserts such as pancakes, waffles or ice-cream.

-Clear yellow in color, with a characteristic greenish glow, Tupelo honey is a premium honey produced in northwest Florida.
-It is heavy bodied and is usually light golden amber with a greenish cast and has a mild, distinctive taste.
-Because of the high fructose content, Tupelo honey is one of the sweetest honey varieties and it hardly granulates.
+Named as the "champagne of honeys", "Queen of honey", "Southern Gold", Tupelo honey is a premium honey produced in the Southeastern U.S. swamps.
+It is usually light golden amber with a faint greenish glow, and has a mild, distinctive taste.
+Because of its high fructose content, Tupelo honey is one of the sweetest honey varieties and it hardly granulates.
+More details in: Tupelo Honey - Queen of Honey.

 Also known as "multifloral" or "mixed floral" honey, Wildflower is often used to describe honey varieties from miscellaneous and undefined flower sources.
 Its colour can vary from very light to dark and flavor range from light and fruity to tangy and rich, depending on the mix from the different seasonal wildflowers.